RAF Podington: 301st Bombardment Group (Heavy)

 From 15 August through to 2 September 1942, Podington was briefly used by the 301st Bombardment Group, based at RAF Chelveston as a satellite airfield for its Boeing B-17 Flying Fortress bombers.

 It was quickly found that Podington was inadequate to support the B-17s, and required improvement to class A airfield standards.
 As a result, the runways at Podington were lengthened to accommodate the heavy four-engined bombers of the Eighth Air Force (8th AF).
 Topographical limitations, however, resulted in the NE-SW runway being only 1100 yard, giving Podington an exceptionally short secondary runway.
 Additional dispersed hardstands and taxiways were also constructed.

 100th Bombardment Group (Heavy)

-In early June 1943, the 100th Bombardment Group, Heavy arrived at Podington from Kearney AAF Nebraska.
+In early June 1943, the 100th Bombardment Group, Heavy arrived at Podington from Kearney, Nebraska.
 However the group only stayed for less than a week (2–8 June) before moving on to RAF Thorpe Abbotts in south Norfolk, East Anglia.